Dave Woodward

-David T. "Dave" Woodward (born 1976) is an American politician currently serving as Chairman of the Oakland County Board of Commissioners since 2019.
-A member of the Democratic Party, he has served on the Oakland County Board of Commissioners since 2005.
+David T. "Dave" Woodward (born 1976) is an American politician currently serving as chairman of the Oakland County Board of Commissioners since 2019.
+A member of the Democratic Party, he has served on the Board of Commissioners since 2005.
 He previously served as a member of the Michigan House of Representatives from 1999 to 2004, representing District 26.

-Outside of his service on the Board of Commissioners, Woodward owns a political consulting firm, whose clients include Sheetz.
+Outside of his service on the Board of Commissioners, Woodward owns the political consulting firm Pivot Point Strategies, whose clients include Sheetz and six Democratic members of the Board of Commissioners.
+As of April 2026, Woodward is the subject of a recall petition.